-(2) A prescription department or restricted drug area where only packaged drugs or medicines and poisons are displayed and offered for sale; and within such pharmacy for closing and isolating such restricted drug area and prescription department from the unrestricted floor area where general merchandise is sold.
+(2) A prescription department or restricted-drug area where only packaged drugs or medicines and poisons are displayed and offered for sale; and within such pharmacy for closing and isolating such restricted drug area and prescription department from the unrestricted floor area where general merchandise is sold.

-(3) A prescription department, and where facilities not less than eight feet high are maintained transaction of business without a pharmacist on duty in such the pharmacy; provided, all entrances to the restricted area and the prescription department are closed for the transaction of business when no pharmacist is on duty within such pharmacy and a sign bearing the words "pharmacy services closed" has been posted at public entrances to such general merchandising area by the pharmacist permittee before leaving the premises.
+(3) A prescription department, and where facilities not less than eight feet high are maintained general merchandise area are kept open for the transaction of business without a pharmacist on duty in such pharmacy; provided, all entrances to the restricted area and the prescription department are closed for the transaction of business when no pharmacist is on duty within such pharmacy and a sign bearing the words "pharmacy services closed" has been posted at public entrances to such general merchandising area by the pharmacist permittee before leaving the premises.